akeneo/pim-docs/cookbook/import_export/create-connector.rst

 Create our Specific Connector
 -----------------------------

 In the previous section, the main concepts behind connectors were explained.
-We have ecreated a new connector which uses existing parts, until we were able to reproduce the native CSV product export features but on a different connector.
+We have created a new connector which uses existing parts, until we were able to reproduce the native CSV product export features but on a different connector.

 Now, let's code a specific connector :doc:`/cookbook/import_export/create-specific-connector`